scholzj/strimzi-go/README.md

 # Strimzi Go APIs

+_Note: This is not part of the Strimzi CNCF project!_

 This project contains [Strimzi](https://strimzi.io) APIs for integrating with Strimzi from Go programming language.
 It lets you manage the Strimzi resources using the Kubernetes Go Client.